 Where does the coach stop or park?

+The Coach can pull up directly outside the Museum.
 Please ensure that you pull up on the museum side of the road so that groups do not have to cross the road to access the Museum.

 If you choose not to do this there are pedestrian crossings further down the road.
 For everyone’s safety, British Schools Museum volunteers and staff have been directed not to help groups cross the road.